dotslashsimran/codehelper/README.md

 ### Prerequisites

-To run CodeHelperAgent, you'll need:
+To run CodeHelper, you'll need:
 - Python 3.7 or higher
 - A Gemini API key (This will be used to generate code explanations, improvements, and debugging suggestions)

-### Setting Up the Agent
+### Setting Up guide

 1. **Clone the Repository**:
    Start by cloning the repository to your local machine.